The GNO's Artistic Mission

 Over the years, the GNO came to organize larger projects of provincial and national scope by collaborating with other artist-run centres from across the country.
 In the early 2000’s, the GNO coordinated the residency projects L’Échangeur 1 and 2, with the collaboration of artist-run centres from Ontario, New Brunswick and Québec.
 In 2007, the GNO and FADO Performance (Toronto) coordinated a residency project together, Territoires de la langue, which led to a publication.

 In 2008, the GNO held the firs Fair of Alternative Art in Sudbury (FAAS).
 The project brought over 20 visual artists to Sudbury.
 Each artist created an art installation in the rooms over the Townehouse tavern.
 An immediate success, the FAAS became a biannual event organized by the GNO with the collaboration of other artist-run centres.
-Over the years, the FAAS has been held in different public spaces in downtown Sudbury: the Townehouse tavern (2008), the Via Rail train station (2010), Market Square (2012) and the Rainbow Centre shopping mall (2014).
+Over the years, the FAAS has been held in different public spaces in downtown Sudbury: the Townehouse tavern (2008), the Via Rail train station (2010), Market Square (2012), the Rainbow Centre shopping mall (2014), and the Saint-Louis-de-Gonzague elementary school (2018).

 Marc Audette (artist-Toronto)